 Bond investors who want active management for their portfolios can, of course, choose mutual funds as well as ETFs, depending on their individual preferences, so it's good to consider the differences.
-Both active and passive ETFs are priced throughout the day, unlike mutual funds.
-That means you can trade actively managed ETFs throughout the day.
+Unlike mutual funds, both active and passive ETFs are priced throughout the day.
+That means actively managed ETFs can be traded throughout the day.

-Maintaining a well-diversified portfolio of stocks and bonds may be as important as ever to help you reach your goals and choosing the right active bond ETF involves some research.
-You can run screens using the ETF Evaluator on Fidelity.com.
-Below are the results of some illustrative screens as of February 10, 2022.
+Maintaining a well-diversified portfolio of stocks and bonds may be as important as ever to help you reach your goals, and choosing the right active bond ETF involves some research.
+You can run screens using the ETF Screener on Fidelity.com.
+Below are the results of some illustrative screens.
 (These are not recommendations of Fidelity).

 Fidelity active bond ETFs